 This is another module that seems to cause some confusion.
 If you follow a few simple rules it’s fairly simple.
+However you need to read all the information on Polyphony and using this module carefully.

 Rules for using the Polyphony Control Module.